retrocomputacion/retroterm/README.md

 This will compile the default userport version of *Retroterm* with an intro screen that last a couple of seconds.
 In this case the resulting executable will be written to the `source` directory

 ## 3.1 Symbols
 A number of compile time symbols are defined to customize the resulting executable.
-Specially if you're running the compiler directly instead of using the makefile
+Specially if you're running the compiler directly instead of using the Makefile

 ### `_HARDTYPE_`:
 `38`: Compile for *SwiftLink/Turbo232* cartridges at **38400bps**